Why is it important

 Greenhouse Gas Emission Intensity

-In 2024, B.Grimm Power's GHG intensity for scope 1 and 2 was 0.376 tonnes of carbon dioxide equivalent per megawatt-hour (tCO2e/MWh), representing 9 percent reduction from 2018.
-The key achievements in 2024 include:
+In 2025, B.Grimm Power's GHG intensity for scope 1 and 2 was 0.372 tonnes of carbon dioxide equivalent per megawatt-hour (tCO2e/MWh), representing 10 percent reduction from 2018.
+The key achievements include:

 - Waste Reduction and Resource Optimisation Across the Supply Chain B.Grimm Power enhanced waste reduction efforts in line with Zero Waste to Landfill principles by promoting waste management from source to disposal.
 Key initiatives include Recycling and waste-to-energy solutions, utilising waste as an alternative fuel source, and Repurposing materials for extended use.
-These efforts have diverted over 46 tonnes of waste from landfills in 2024.
-Additionally, the company has expanded its wastewater sludge repurposing program, using sludge from water treatment systems as soil conditioners to minimise environmental impact and enhance waste value.
-Expired solar panels from photovoltaic solar power plants are also repurposed for lighting systems and internal electrical equipment, maximiszing resource efficiency and minimiszing waste across the product lifecycle.
+These efforts have diverted over 96 tonnes of hazardous waste from landfills in 2025.
+Additionally, the company has expanded its wastewater sludge repurposing program, using sludge from water treatment systems as soil conditioners, repurposing used gas turbine air filters into plant pots for tree planting to minimise environmental impact and enhance waste value.
+Expired solar panels from photovoltaic solar power plants are also repurposed for lighting systems and internal electrical equipment, maximising resource efficiency and minimising waste across the product lifecycle.

 - Digital Innovation for Smart Energy Management B.Grimm Power is developing digital systems and data management platforms to enhance energy efficiency, operational performance, and business resilience.
 Key technology initiatives include the Energy Management System (EMS) and Digital Twin technology, which help optimise operations and mitigate risks.
-Additionally, B.Grimm Power is advancing a Virtual Power Purchase Agreement (Virtual PPA) platform, aligned with Third-Party Access (TPA) regulations, to facilitate expanded clean energy trading opportunities.
+Additionally, B.Grimm Power is advancing a Virtual Power Purchase Agreement (Virtual PPA) platform and is fully operational, aligned with Third-Party Access (TPA) regulations, to facilitate expanded clean energy trading opportunities.

 - Enhancing Grid Reliability and Efficiency B.Grimm Power is undertaking 2 key initiatives in collaboration with Hitachi Energy, to enhance our grid infrastructure and operational efficiency.
 The Relay Expansion project involves upgrading substation protection systems to safely accommodate varied renewable energy sources, while the Optimisation of Remote Substations initiative leverages digitalisation and automation to improve the management of our remote high-voltage facilities.
-The initial implementation at our ABPR power plant is already demonstrating significant results, achieving natural gas savings of over 500,000 THB, monthly reducing carbon emissions by 82.5 tCO2e, and improving the average heat rate by 7.22 Btu/kWh.
+The initial implementation at our ABPR power plant is already demonstrating significant results, achieving natural gas savings of over 500,000 THB, monthly reducing carbon emissions by 82.5 tCO2e, and improving the average heat rate by approximately 8 BTU per kWh.

-Further details on GHG reduction initiatives through power generation efficiency improvements can be found in the Operational Excellence and Customer Relationship Management topic, and details on the new technology adoption for greenhouse gas reduction can be found in the Innovation and Digitalisation topic.
+Further details on GHG reduction initiatives through power generation efficiency improvements can be found in Environmental and Resource Managemen the Operational Excellence and Customer Relationship Management topic, and details on the new technology adoption for greenhouse gas reduction can be found in the Innovation and Digitalisation topic.

 In response to water shortage risks driven by climate change, we have implemented operational improvements to enhance water efficiency and resilience, including:

-- Water reduction and efficiency initiatives, such as upgrading cooling systems to utilise treated wastewater and minimise evaporation losses, recycling wastewater from production processes for cooling, and rainwater harvesting from drainage systems for reuse.
-These measures have reduced water consumption by 414,000 cubic meters per year.
+- Water reduction and efficiency initiatives, such as upgrading cooling systems to utilise treated wastewater and minimise evaporation losses, recycling wastewater from production processes for cooling, preliminary water treatment systems, and rainwater harvesting from drainage systems for reuse.
+These measures have reduced water consumption by 447,000 cubic meters per year, equivalent to a reduction of approximately 40 tCO₂e per year associated with the use of municipal water supply.

 - Continuous water monitoring and risk assessment, conducted in collaboration with government agencies providers and private water providers.
 This ensures real-time data access, risk evaluation, and efficient water resource management to minimise impacts on power generation and mitigate potential disruptions for industrial customers.